ddvk/remarkable-hacks/README.md

 ## Disclaimer
-*The files are offered without any warranty and you will be violating the reMarkable SA EULA by using them.
+*The files are offered without any warranty and you will be violating the reMarkable AS EULA by using them.
 There may be bugs, you may lose data, your device may crash, etc.*

 *The only guarantee is, that there is no ill intended code*